 Every Christmas tree has a story.
 Each ornament can have a different meaning or anecdote about where it’s from, who gave it to you, when you got it, or who made it.

 Making your own puppy paw print ornament is a great way to add to the collection because you can say that your dog was actually involved in the process.
 It’s simple and fast to make your own paw print ornament, all you need is your dog’s paw and some dough.

-It’s also very special because, even after your dog is gone, you will forever have the ornament with their paw print.
+It’s also very special because, even after your dog is gone, you will have the ornament with their paw print forever.
 Just make sure you hang it high on the tree so your dog doesn’t eat it.

 3. Christmas Dog Plushie

 While you can always buy a dog plushie from a store, there’s something special about making it yourself.
 Not only can you tell people you made your own ornament, giving it a unique story, but it also gives your ornament more meaning and shows your dog how much you really love them.